adrianomcr/vectorfield_stack/examples/README.md

 ## Ready launch files

-This package provides some launch files that can called to run simple simulations that check the control codes in the other packages of this stack.
+This package provides some launch files that can be called to run simple simulations that check the control codes in the other packages of this stack.

 All the launch files run the following order of nodes:

 - Node rviz to visualize the simulation.
-- A simulator node from packsge robotsim together with the associated parameters.
+- A simulator node from package robotsim together with the associated parameters.
 - Path generator node that publishes a sequence of points or an equation.
 - Control node, and associated parameters, according to the simulated robot